Alexander B. McDonell was born in the province of Ontario, Canada on April 17.

 The sixth grade moves from Holy Ghost Elementary to the Notre Dame Middle School area in the McDonell Central Catholic High School building.
 The third grade moves to Holy Ghost Elementary to make more room for early childhood programs at St. Charles Borromeo Primary.

 Early Childhood Center moves to the east wing of the St. Charles Borromeo Primary School.
 Kindergarten through second grades move to the west wing.
 Remodeling on the east wing to accommodate children as early as two years of age is finished.

 Chromebook 1:1 initiative started in the middle school sixth and seventh grade level.

 Project Lead the Way reinforcing Science, Technology, Engineering and Math (STEM) critical thinking classes are introduced in middle and high school.

-McDonell Central Catholic High School celebrates their 50th Anniversary.
+McDonell Central Catholic High School celebrates their 50th Anniversary at the 'new' building.
 Class of 1965 attends a day with the senior class who celebrate “Golden Week” with all students.